maz808/specargs/docs/source/installation.rst

 Installation
 ============

-To use apispec-webargs, install it in your project's virtual environment.
+To use specargs, install it in your project's virtual environment.

 pip
 ---

 .. code-block:: console

-    (.venv) $ pip install apispec-webargs
+    (.venv) $ pip install specargs

 Poetry
 ------

 .. code-block:: console

-    $ poetry add apispec-webargs
+    $ poetry add specargs